minami314/404PageChallenge/404NotFound/README.md

 ![screenshot](./img/404NotFound.png)

 This is my first devChallenge.
-I made 404 Not Found Page and learn how to deploy.
+I made 404 Not Found Page and learn how to deploy by Firebase.

 ### Built With